 The professional support is provided for our customers only; please see plans and pricing here.
 If you use the free version of WP Cerber, please serve yourself by using online documentation and how-to manuals.
-If you come across a technical issue, enable diagnostic logging and check the WP Cerber log, which is located on the Tools / Log tab.
+If you come across a technical issue, enable diagnostic logging and check Cerber’s log; it’s located on the Tools / Log tab.

 How to unlock yourself